sarikasurampudi/oml/oml-fun-on-adb/omlsql/omlsql.md

 ## Introduction

  This lab walks you through the steps to explore, build, evaluate, develop and forecast using a time series model with OML4SQL from a Time Series example available in OML Notebooks.
 The data set used in this example is from the SH schema.
-The SH schema can be readily accessed in Oracle Autonomous Database.
+The SH schema can be readily accessed in Oracle Autonomous AI Database.
 Oracle includes the Exponential Smoothing (ESM) algorithm for time series.
 Exponential smoothing is a forecasting method for time series data.
 It is a moving average method where exponentially decreasing weights are assigned to past observations.

 Estimated Time: 30 minutes